tranquilitybase-io/tb-gcp/tb-gcp-tools/tb-projects-deleter/README.md

 This is an example upgrade process, which assumes that the installation process described on the previous section was followed.

-*NOTE:* This process upgrades all tools and code available on this repository, not just `tb_projects_deleter`.
+*NOTE:* This process upgrades all tools and code available on this repository, not just `tb-projects-deleter`.

 1. Change into the local repository's directory and fetch the latest references from the remote GitHub repository: